oicr-gsi/shesmu/language.md

 Exports data to a dumper for debugging analysis.
 The expressions can be of any time.
 If `All` is used, all variables are dumped in alphabetical order.

-This may be used in `Reject` clauses.
+This may be used in `Reject` and `Require` clauses.
 This does not reshape the data.

  - `Flatten` _name_ `In` _expr_